storyprotocol/documentation/docs/Protocol Concepts/story-modules/hooks.md

 ## Available Hooks

+Below are available hooks deployed on our protocol that you can use.

+> 📘 Deployed Addresses
+>
+> View the deployed addresses for these hooks [here](https://docs.story.foundation/docs/deployed-smart-contracts#periphery-contracts).

 | Hook                       | Description                                                                            | Contract Code                                                                                                                                              |
 | :------------------------- | :------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | LockLicenseHook            | Stop the minting of license tokens or registering new derivatives.                     | <a href="https://github.com/storyprotocol/protocol-periphery-v1/blob/main/contracts/hooks/LockLicenseHook.sol" target="_blank">View here ↗️</a>            |